Nix4Loong/nix-loongarch-kernel/README.md

 ## Acknowledgements

-Special thanks to the [AOSC](https://aosc.io) community and all the patch authors for their contributions to LoongArch Linux support.
+Special thanks to [loongfans.cn](https://loongfans.cn/pages/sdk.html) and all the patch authors for their contributions to LoongArch Linux support.